pcminh0505/bigdata-pipeline-kafka-cassandra/README.md

 This bases on the repo https://github.com/salcaino/sfucmpt733/tree/main/foobar-kafka Substantial changes and bug fixes have been made.

+For demo video, please access the [Youtube Link](https://youtu.be/pO5KWI55B0Q)

 ## ⚙️ Installation and Launch Script

 ### 🔸 Pre-requisite